-Links to Other Genesis Stage Experiments/Modules: This experiment is ideally suited to include sampling of the disturbance itself, including the pouch or vorticity maximum and precipitation properties identified from the TDR, and thus the PREFORM experiment (also part of the Genesis Stage).
+Links to Other Genesis Stage Experiments/Modules: This experiment is ideally suited to include sampling of the disturbance itself, including the vorticity maximum and precipitation properties identified from the TDR, and thus the PREFORM experiment (also part of the Genesis Stage).
 Of course, special consideration must be given to the length of the flight and the distance of the disturbance from the takeoff/landing airport(s).
 It may be especially fruitful to evaluate the relative humidity in the environment ahead of a disturbance and consequently investigate the precipitation properties within the disturbance itself.
-The FAM observing strategy could also consider sampling in support of the, "Impact of Targeted Observations on Forecasts (ITOFS)" experiment, or contribute to satellite validation in the, "ADM-Aeolus Satellite Validation Module," "Evaluation of Tropical Cyclone Environment using Satellite Soundings," or the, "TROPICS Satellite Validation Module."
+The FAM observing strategy is ideally flown in support of the Impact of Targeted Observations on Forecasts, especially the 2022 ITOFS - East Atlantic (ITOFS-East) experiment (description below) that will be flown from the Cabo Verde Islands.